History of Qigong: The 18 Luohan Hands

 Here are some general benefits of this type of Qigong:

-To heal “1000″ diseases, you need to know the secrets of the 15-Minute Routine, including Flowing Breeze Swaying Willow
+To get these benefits, you need to know the secrets of the 5-Phase Routine.

 The 8 Pieces of Brocade

 There are countless versions and interpretations of the 18 Luohan Hands.
-Because my teacher is an idealist, he worked hard researching classical texts in order to recreate the most traditional version.
-The set that I inherited from him is probably as close as we’ll ever get to the original without traveling back in time.
+The set that I inherited is probably as close as we’ll ever get to the original without traveling back in time.

 But whether or not the set is the same as the original is not as important.
 What matters is this: It works.
 The exercises that I teach in my school are amazingly effective.
 It’s possible that they’re even more effective that the ones that Bodhidharma taught.
 After all, they’ve had 1500 years to perfect them.

 Does that sound woo woo to you?
 I admit that, 20 years ago, it might have sounded pretty weird to me too.
-But now I realize that all great art happens in a deep state of meditation and is essentially plucked from the cosmos.
+But now I realize that all great art happens in a deep state of meditation.
 Mozart said that his music flowed to him from God.
 Da Vinci went into a deep state of meditation before creating his great works.
 When you look carefully at artists throughout history (and across all cultures), you find one thing in common — they all tapped into the power of meditation.

 The 18 Exercises